 - Outstanding, fully catered guide service, along with all necessary equipment

-- All camping equipment, including spacious tents, and thick sleeping pads and sleeping bag if needed
+- All camping equipment, including spacious tents, thick sleeping pads and sleeping bag if needed

 - All meals from departure to return